mohammedsamir336/Project/README.md

 **2-Create a database locally named (mm) utf8_general_ci**

-**3-Import mm.sql file in sql tabels database folder from project folder in the database you are created (mm database).**
+**3-Get mm.sql file in (sql tabels database folder) from current folder and Import it in the database you are created (mm database).**

 **4-Run php artisan serve (http://127.0.0.1:8000).**